 There are all sorts of ways you might catch consumers' attention - messaging app (e.g., WhatsApp) marketing, for example can help you find customers who might be interested in what you’re selling.

 But above all, you need to think about the architecture of your website itself.
 Is your site optimized for search engines; does it target relevant keywords?
 Is the content on your website helpful and informative?
 Is your site easy for users to navigate so that they can find what they want?
+Does it have headless commerce capabilities?
 These are just some of the questions you’ll need to consider.

 They aren’t the only questions to think about, however.
 More and more e-commerce sites are turning to live chat software - or, even more often, chatbots - to engage with consumers and guide them to take the next steps in their journey to (hopefully) go all the way to completing a purchase.
 This is where e-commerce chatbots can help.